Vulnerable Adults In the Care System – Are They Protected?June 7, 2019

 Bolt Burdon Kemp is acting for a number of vulnerable victims of abuse.

-Danielle is a solicitor in the Abuse team at Bolt Burdon Kemp.
-If you or a loved one have a claim, contact Danielle free of charge and in confidence on 020 7288 4870 or at email@example.com.
+Olivia Coffey is a senior solicitor in the Abuse team at Bolt Burdon Kemp.
+If you feel you may have a claim or are enquiring on behalf of a loved one, contact Olivia free of charge and in confidence on 020 7288 4810 or at firstname.lastname@example.org.
 Alternatively, complete this form and one of the solicitors in the Abuse team will contact you.
-Find out more about the Abuse Team.Read more: Care home abuse, Panorama, Vulnerable adults
+You can find out more about the Abuse team.Read more: Care home abuse, Panorama, Vulnerable adults